wyyccc/NER---bert-bilstm-crf/README.md

 max_len of sentence = 500
 lstm_hidden_size = 128

+For this stage, optimization mainly focuses on training and modeling.

 | version | model | train | other | f1 | comment |
 |:--------:|:-----------:|:-----------:|:-----------:|:-----------:|:-------:|
 | v1 | bert-base-chinese | plain | baseline | 0.7848 | baseline |